The Mysterious Benedict Society and the Perilous Journey: Plot

 After the events of the previous book, Mr. Benedict, and the children's parents, plan to bring the children back together for another adventure using their teamwork, skills, and intelligence.
 When the children arrive at his house, they find out that Mr. Benedict was kidnapped by his evil twin, Mr. Curtain.
 In a letter, Mr. Curtain explains that he needs a certain rare plant and that a person extremely close to Mr. Benedict knows where to find it.
 He also says that Mr. Benedict and his assistant, Number Two, will be in danger if he doesn’t get this info.
-Rhonda, Mr. Benedict’s daughter, soon reveals that Mr. Benedict gave her a letter for the children to open when they came.
+Rhonda, Mr. Benedict’s adopted daughter, soon reveals that Mr. Benedict gave her a letter for the children to open when they came.
 A series of riddles lead them to take the MV Shortcut, the fastest ship in the world, bound for Lisbon.

 They sneak off to the ship, which is captained by Phil Noland, a friend and former navy colleague of Mr. Benedict, who has been expecting them.
 Noland tells them more about Mr. Benedict, including his recent communications.
 Noland gives them a two-way radio for communication, but Reynie mistrusts him and later disposes of it.
 They find new information, which leads them to a castle in Portugal.
-There, they find evidence that leads them to a science museum in a city in Holland called Thernbaakagen.
+There, they find evidence that leads them to a science museum in Holland.
 At the museum, they learn that the rare plant is called duskwort, capable of inducing a spellbinding sleep, and might be extinct.
 It has the power to put an entire city to sleep and also has the power to cure narcolepsy, the disease that Mr. Benedict and his brother have.